RERE

 Symptoms

-Because the RERE gene is important in the brain, heart, and eyes, many people who have RERE-related syndrome have:
+Because the RERE gene is important for brain activity, many people who have RERE-related syndrome have:

 • Developmental delay, or intellectual disability, or both